Skip to content

 This rule is unstable and in preview.
 The --preview flag is required for use.

-Checks for functions with yield statements missing a "yields" section in their docstring.
+Checks for functions with yield statements that do not have "Yields" sections in their docstrings.

 def count_to_n(n: int) -> int: